 The Registrar makes payments to DTC in immediately available funds.
 DTC credits payments to the accounts of DTC Participants in accordance with its normal procedures.
 Each DTC Participant, and each other financial intermediary, is responsible for remitting payments to its customers.

 Interest

-We pay interest on each Payment Date on the SPCs.
-The SPCs bear interest as described under Terms Sheet - Interest in this Supplement.
-For more specific information on interest distributions to the Underlying Classes, see Description of the Certificates - Distributions - Interest Distributions in the Information Circular.
+We pay interest on each Payment Date on each Class of SPCs.
+The Classes bear interest as described under Terms Sheet - Interest in this Supplement.

 Accrual Period